|Regional Club League||RCL Games and club practices postponed until further notice.||Contact Club Staff|

 Effective today, 3-11-2020, the RCS will follow the message coming from the WA Governor office with regard to RCL teams playing and training

-RCL Games will be postponed until after April 1st 2020.
+RCL Games will be postponed until further notice. (edited 4/8)

-Clubs practices will be suspended until March 30th 2020.
+Clubs practices will be suspended until further notice. (edited 4/8)